RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 - 👩‍💻 Work: where you earned in-game money (see following sections)
 - 🛒 Store: where you could buy real-life items with earnings (see following sections)
-- ✉️ Mail: where you received messages non-playable characters
+- ✉️ Mail: where you received messages from non-playable characters
 - 🏦 Bank: where you could see your in-game balance
 - 📰 News: where you could read daily news reports in 2027
 - 👥 Friends: where you could view profiles of people you met in the game